-Wheelchairs and scooters today provide children with cerebral palsy numerous options to match their height, weight, posture and support needs, while providing maximum comfort.
+Wheelchairs and scooters today provide those with cerebral palsy numerous options to match their height, weight, posture and support needs while providing maximum comfort.

 Wheelchairs can now be moved with just a switch of a button, making it easy for children with cerebral palsy to move around with minimal problems.
 Before purchasing a wheelchair, however, there are numerous things to be aware of.
 First, you’ll need your child’s physician to assess your child’s specific needs, such as how much posture control they have and how much support they’ll need.
 Additionally, you’ll also need to determine the following: